Tag: Hagalwoori

 The Battle at Hagaru-ri

-Phillip Hahn recalls the challenges of the extreme cold and minimal rations while at Hagaru-ri.
-He shares his feelings of not having any regrets for standing the line with his fellow Marines.
-He describes feeling protected and secure with his brothers by his side, despite heavy losses all around.
-He tells of the moment he was pulled from the front lines due to his wounds he suffered from a mortar explosion.
+At Hagaru-ri, Phillip Hahn remembers the challenges of extreme cold and minimal rations.
+He expresses no regrets about standing the line with his fellow Marines.
+Despite heavy losses, he felt protected and secure with his brothers by his side.
+He vividly recalls the moment he was pulled from the front lines due to wounds from a mortar explosion.

 Richard P. Holgin